Plug-and-Play Dramaturge: A Divide-and-Conquer Approach for Iterative Narrative Script Refinement via Collaborative LLM Agents: Introduction

-Large Language Models (LLMs) have demonstrated remarkable capabilities in generating diverse and engaging stories \cite{mirowski2023dramatron, yang2023doc, li2024value, zhao2024narrativeplay, feng2025ss}.
 However, existing LLM-based methods generate narratives from scratch using a single-pass workflow, even when multiple attempts are applied during generation.
-This overlooks a fundamental characteristic of creative practice: human scriptwriters craft scripts through multiple cycles of review and revision.
-As a result, current methods often struggle to produce high-quality scripts with coherent and nuanced storytelling\cite{tian2024large, marco2024pron}.
-This discrepancy highlights the importance of script refinement—a critical yet underexplored area in LLM-based creative writing, especially for long-form narrative generation \cite{tian2024humanlevel, zhang2025lifebench}.
+This overlooks a fundamental characteristic of creative practice: human scriptwriters craft scripts through multiple cycles of review and revision \cite{nelmes2008developing, batty2021room} to progressively improve script quality.
+As a result, current methods often struggle to produce high-quality scripts with coherent and nuanced storytelling \cite{tian2024large, marco2024pron}.
+This discrepancy highlights the importance of script refinement—a critical yet underexplored area in LLM-based creative writing, especially for long-form narrative generation \cite{gervas2004story, mulholland2015storyscope, porteous2010applying, guo2021conditional, lisena2023ontology, zhang2025lifebench}.

 How to effectively revise and improve long narrative scripts using LLMs remains a significant challenge because \cite{wu2025shifting, wu2025longeval, chen-etal-2025-longleader}:

 (1) Comprehensively understanding long scripts and accurately identifying fundamental structural weaknesses along with their associated localized flaws is difficult.
 Without such insight, revisions tend to be superficial text editing and fail to resolve deeper narrative issues.